mohitupadhye/MedCompanion-/README.md

 # Medicine Companion

-**A medication-literacy app for patients managing multiple prescriptions — built to catch dangerous overlaps (like two brands unknowingly sharing the same active ingredient) before they reach a doctor, and to explain medicines in plain, non-clinical language for elderly and low-literacy users.**
+**A medication-literacy app for patients managing multiple prescriptions — Patients often struggle to manage their medications prescribed by multiple physicians.
+This app is built to catch dangerous overlaps (like two brands unknowingly sharing the same active ingredient or potential drug interactions), and to explain medicines in plain, non-clinical language for elderly and low-literacy users.**